How to make data protection part of your scale-up's DNA

 Adopting the right data protection mindset

-Approaching data protection with the right mindset can save a lot of unnecessary headaches and hassle.
+Approaching GDPR and data protection with the right mindset can save a lot of unnecessary headaches and hassle.

 Instead of seeing data protection as this huge wall to climb over, embrace it, own it, and see it as the valuable opportunity it is to build trust and confidence with your customers and stakeholders.